-The building principal and the Senior Faculty Representative (SrFR) are the key people in the school to provide input as to which teachers should be referred for assistance.
-The process of enrolling a teacher as a PAR Program participant is initiated whenever a building principal and/or a Senior Faculty Representative believes that a teacher in his or her building is experiencing serious difficulty in the performance of professional duties and could benefit by intervention from a PAR CT.
+The principal/administrator/supervisor and the Senior Faculty Representative (SrFR) are the key people in the school to provide input as to which teachers should be referred for assistance.
+The process of enrolling a teacher as a PAR Program participant is initiated whenever a building principal and/ or a Senior Faculty Representative believes that a teacher in his or her building is experiencing serious difficulty in the performance of professional duties and could benefit by intervention from a PAR CT.

-If the principal is the initiating party, he or she should call the Executive Director of Human Resources and recommend the teacher as a candidate for the PAR Program.
+If the principal/administrator/supervisor is the initiating party, he or she should call the Administrative Co-Chair and recommend the teacher as a candidate for the PAR Program.
 If the SrFR is the initiating party, he/she should call the CEA President with a similar recommendation.
-Conversations between the SrFR and principal about the possibility of recommending a teacher for the PAR Program must be treated in a very confidential and professional manner.
+Conversations between the SrFR and principal/administrator/ supervisor about the possibility of recommending a teacher for the PAR Program must be treated in a very confidential and professional manner.

-If, after consultation, the Executive Director of Human Resources and the CEA President determine that the views of the principal and the SrFR concur and that substantive cause for concern exists, the SrFR will be notified to take the recommendation to the Association Building Council (ABC).
+If, after consultation, the Administrative Co-Chair and the CEA President determine that the views of the principal/administrator/supervisor and the SrFR concur and that substantive cause for concern exists, the SrFR will be notified to take the recommendation to the Association Building Council (ABC).